amansingh-13/DevCom-RecruitmentAssignment/RESEARCH.md

 I couldn't find the use for 127.0.0.1 for setting up a server on your PC but figured out that it is a Special IP Address (localhost) used to establish an IP connection to the same PC.
 It is used to ensure the correct working of all Internet Protocols.<br />
 PS: I am not sure, but the method described above will work only if your IP address is static and if your ISP allows you to host a server.<br />
 PPS: Another thing I found out was that you can make personal webpages using Github (and Jekyll for additional features.
-This can't be used as an answer to **6.** but I made a basic one : https://feyn-aman.github.io/
+This can't be used as an answer to **6.** but I made a basic one which helped me learn some html: https://feyn-aman.github.io/